mozilla/jetstream/docs/proposal-0007-discrete_metric_execution.md

 ## Description of Solution

 The chosen solution involves a few primary components that will each contribute to some or all of the decision drivers.
+Implementation will be phased by these components, and after each phase we will measure the performance and costs in order to determine how and whether to proceed with further optimizations.

 ### Discrete Metric Execution

 For each metric (parallel execution):
-* query metric from telemetry (we can aggregate all metrics for a given data source)
+* query metric from telemetry (we can query all metrics for a given data source at one time)
 * write to metric table with results (delete existing **column data** first (currently we delete and re-write the entire table with one query))
+  * Note: we will need to ensure this increase in table writes is not cost-prohibitive
 * compute statistics for the metric
 * write to statistics table with results (behavior unchanged)